Harp: Multi-course harps

 A multi-course harp is a harp with more than one row of strings, as opposed to the more common "single course" harp.
 On a double-harp, the two rows generally run parallel to each other, one on either side of the neck, and are usually both diatonic (sometimes with levers) with identical notes.

 The triple harp originated in Italy in the 16th century, and arrived in Wales in the late 17th century where it established itself in the local tradition as the Welsh harp (telyn deires, "three-row harp").
-The triple harp's string set consists of two identical outer rows of standard diatonicly tuned strings (same as a double-harp) with a third set of strings between them tuned to the missing chromatic notes.
+The triple harp's string set consists of two identical outer rows of standard diatonically tuned strings (same as a double-harp) with a third set of strings between them tuned to the missing chromatic notes.
 The strings are spaced sufficiently for the harpist to reach past the outer row and pluck an inner string when a chromatic note is needed.